 The 12-week Summer Throwing Program is specifically designed for pitchers whose main priority is to improve their velocity.
 There is a great deal that goes into a velo program and it’s important that a comprehensive program incorporate all aspects of the process.

 Upon starting the program, each athlete will receive a thorough assessment that will provide us with the necessary info to provide each with a customized blueprint and a plan.
-All athletes in the program will also receive nutritional guidelines as well as the opportunity to receive manual therapy 2x’s/week.
+All athletes in the program will also receive nutritional guidelines as well as the opportunity to receive manual therapy during the program.
 The following is a summary of the various components of the program which would be included in each athlete’s programming:

 - Movement Physical Assessment

 - Motion Capture Evaluation

 - Throwing Program